The last Royal Navy field gun run at Earls Court in 1999 saw the end of an era…

 2010 saw the crew train at Mill Rythe Holiday Centre on Hayling Island, which achieved the target of having 2 running crews by the end of 2010 to coincide with the re-introduced British Military Tournament (BMT) at Earls Court.
 Portsmouth Action Field Gun have attended this tournament as volunteers annually since 2010, ready to assist the BMT Directors, IMG Events team and the Army Benevolent Fund in any way they can.

-From January 2011, a contractual agreement to use their facilities for five years has been agreed with the Portsmouth College, Tangier Road, Portsmouth – our new home.
+From January 2011, a contractual agreement to use their facilities for five years had been agreed with the Portsmouth College, Tangier Road, Portsmouth.

 2013 marked the beginning of a ground-breaking approach for PAFG.
 A shorter, more intense programme enabled us to realise our visions for the future – the continuation of senior command field gun; the continuation of our own flat field gun run as an event which can be performed at shows around the country; and the development of cadet command field gun.

 Running field gun is hard work: it is said to be the toughest team event in the world.
 It takes dedication, discipline and commitment to complete a field gun season, but the rewards as far as personal achievement is concerned are phenomenal.